NyxBelle/NyxBelle/README.md

 # 👾 NyxBelle | Neural Interface Builder | AI Visionary in Training

-> This isn’t just code — it’s a dimensional gateway into how I think, learn, and create.
+> This isn’t just code, it’s a dimensional gateway into how I think, learn, and create.

-Welcome to my space on the internet — I’m **NyxBelle**, a Computer Science student blending **AI, design, and storytelling** into immersive experiences.
+Welcome to my space on the internet.
+I’m **NyxBelle**, a Computer Science student blending **AI, design, and storytelling** into immersive experiences.
 I build future-inspired projects and tools that reflect both technical depth and creative imagination.

 ---